derekponce/site/shop.md

 	<figcaption>Some of my more popular fragrances. </figcaption>
 </figure>

 Welcome to my online fragrance store.
-Here, you can help yourself to almost any fragrance in my collection in quantities of 1.5 mL, 5 mL, or 10 mL samples.
+Here, you can help yourself to almost any fragrance in my collection in samples of sizes 1.5 mL, 5 mL, or 10 mL samples.
 Each order will be pipetted into a quality decant that will allow you to carry your fragrance wherever you may be going.

 | Fragrance Name | Most Prominent Notes | Review | Order |
 |:---:|:---:|:---:|:---:|